A Tour of the Best Irish Book Shops

 Galway: After wrapping up County Kerry and stopping at the breathtaking Cliffs of Moher, we stayed two nights in Galway.
 This vibrant city is full of life and features endless pubs where live music is playing any night of the week.

-Belfast: Our last stop of the trip was in Belfast, where we explored the city and visited the phenomenal Titanic Museum.
+Belfast: The last of the Irish books shops on our trip are in Belfast, where we explored the city and visited the phenomenal Titanic Museum.
 For you Game of Thrones fans, you can also see the studio where parts of the TV show were filmed!

 Eason – If you’re looking for the Barnes and Noble equivalent, this is it.
 In addition to multiple stories of books, they sell gifts and stationary.